“Three groups of women across the globe merge science + spirituality as they work to conserve wild bees amidst a challenging modern landscape”

 This film will document the stories of three groups of women located in Hawaii, Portugal, and the Yucatan as they work to conserve wild honeybees.
 The film will showcase their individual journeys, scientific research, and the spiritual connection they share with the bees across cultures.
 Through taking a unique scientific approach that allows space for relationship, these women have been able to gather valuable holistic insight into how bees really live (and thrive) in the wild.
 In a time where honeybees are still dying at alarming rates, this critical information on how to support their health is deeply valuable.

-An Interview with Director Onyx Baird
+An Interview with the Director, Onyx Baird